Vitamin K2 — MK-7 (Menaquinone-7)

 Frequently asked questions about Vitamin K2 — MK-7 (Menaquinone-7)

-Vitamin K2 — MK-7 (Menaquinone-7) is studied for long-term bone density support, arterial stiffness and vascular elasticity, activation of vitamin-k-dependent gla proteins.
-In a 3-year randomized controlled trial in healthy postmenopausal women, MK-7 (180 mcg/day) reduced age-related decline in bone mineral content and bone mineral density at the lumbar spine and femoral neck vs placebo.
+Vitamin K2 — MK-7 is researched primarily for Bone Health, Cardiovascular, and Longevity.
+In a long-term randomized controlled trial in healthy postmenopausal women, MK-7 (180 mcg/day) reduced age-related decline in bone mineral content and bone mineral density at the lumbar spine and femoral neck vs placebo.

-Reported potential side effects may include: Excellent safety profile at typical doses (45–180 mcg/day) of MK-7.
+For most healthy adults, Vitamin K2 — MK-7 is well tolerated at studied doses.
+Reported effects can include: Excellent safety profile at typical doses (45–180 mcg/day) of MK-7.
 No clinically significant adverse events reported in multi-year MK-7 RCTs.
-Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+It may also interact with some medications.
+Vitamin K2 — MK-7 is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Does Vitamin K2 — MK-7 (Menaquinone-7) interact with medications?
+Does Vitamin K2 — MK-7 interact with any medications?

-Known drug interactions may include: Warfarin and other vitamin K antagonists — MK-7 directly opposes the drug's mechanism; coordinate carefully with anticoagulation clinic.
+Possible interactions include: Warfarin and other vitamin K antagonists — MK-7 directly opposes the drug's mechanism; coordinate carefully with anticoagulation clinic.
 Direct oral anticoagulants (DOACs) — limited interaction data, but maintain consistent vitamin K intake.
-Consult a pharmacist or healthcare provider if you take prescription medications.
+If you take prescription medication, check with a pharmacist or doctor before using it.

 References(3 citations)